Report Plastic Pollution

 More information

-The Northern Territory Government has committed to ban single-use plastics by 2025 under the NT Circular Economy Strategy, proposing to ban plastic bags, plastic straws and stirrers, plastic cutlery, plastic bowls and plates, expanded polystyrene (EPS), consumer food containers, microbeads in personal health care products, EPS consumer goods packaging (loose fill and moulded), and helium balloons.
-This may include heavyweight plastic bags, subject to a consultation process.
+The Northern Territory Government has committed to ban some single-use plastics by 2025 under the NT Circular Economy Strategy.
+Under the strategy, NT proposes to ban single-use plastic bags, straws, stirrers, cutlery, bowls, plates, microbeads in personal health care products, expanded polystyrene consumer goods packaging (loose fill and moulded), balloon releases and heavyweight plastic carry bags.
 Details here.

 National commitments